donghyun-daniel/poker-stat-dashboard/README.md

 2. Players who remained active until the end are ranked by **income**
    - Income = Final chips - Total rebuy amount
    - Higher income results in higher ranking

+## Troubleshooting

+If you encounter permission issues with the database:

+1. Run the initialization script manually: `python init_db.py`
+2. Check the logs for detailed error messages
+3. Ensure the application has write permissions to the `data` directory

 ## License